 People who use the service are assessed in relation to their mobility needs and referrals are made to specialist agencies in a timely manner.
 Services using specialist equipment include an OT assessment.

-The service ensures that risk assessments are in place were appropriate
+The service ensures that risk assessments are robust and appropriate.

 There is professional instruction/task guidance detailed in people's support plans, which is in date and followed by staff.